FemtoEmacs/Sumerian/lesson-17-verbal-chain/Readme.md

 to the object and to the verb's other modifiers.
 These references agree with the modifier in person, number and gender.

-A finite verbal chain is also marked by one of several **conjugation prefixes.**
+A finite verbal chain is also marked by one ofzen several **conjugation prefixes.**

 ## Finite-marker prefix /i3/ 𒉌, /ib2/ 𒌈, /im/ 𒉎, /in/ 𒅔